eclipse/buildship/docs/user/Installation.md

 ## Updating from update site

 If you have already installed Buildship, you can update to the most recent version by opening the menu item _Help >> Check for Updates_.
-This works for the update sites on both eclipse.org and builds.gradle.org.
+Note, that the update works only if Buildship was installed from the updates sites from download.eclipse.org or from builds.gradle.org, as listed above.
+If Buildship comes preinstalled in your Eclipse (for instance if you use the standard [Eclipse for Java developers](https://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/neon) package) then you have to do the update manually.
+To do that just follow the steps from the previous section.